on-api/on-api/2.5.0/spec_sp/coorder.md

 The status of the order

 * Data format: [enumeration](../common/dataformats.md#enumeration)
-* Mandatory
+* Required in response
-* Initially AWAITINGCONFIRMATION

 **Values**

-* AWAITINGCONFIRMATION
+* CONFIRMED
-    * The order is waiting for confirmation
+    * The SP confirms the order
 * REJECTED
     * The SP rejects the order
-* CONFIRMED
-    * The SP confirms the order
-* CONFIRMEDNOTREADY
-    * The SP confirms the order, but instructs the CO that it is not ready for provisioning and that a PATCH or PUT operation can be expected later.

 ## orderDateTime